 That's not corruption.
 When you give 10,000 or 20,000 CFA to a policeman or a customs official to get your merchandise through, what does that change for the national economy?
 Corruption is when one sells the Régie Nationale des Chemins de Fer [rail company], the SNEC [water company], the SONEL [electric company], etc. Everyone knows that that's negotiated; there are big commissions.
-One single person can earn in a privatization more than all of Touboro [a local town known for contraband] can produce, save in a decade.
+One single person can earn in a privatization more than all of Touboro [a local town known for contraThe Ethics of Illegality in the Chad Basin band] can produce, save in a decade.
 Us, we give with pleasure and the police receive with pleasure, just like the customs official.
-They've become family.
+They've become family.27